 In order to reduce emissions from the transportation sector, the Climate Act proposes to electrify transportation.
 New York Governor Kathy Hochul signed legislation on September 8, 2021 that effectively bans the sale of new internal combustion engine cars, off-road vehicles, light-duty trucks and equipment by 2035.
 In addition, the Governor directed the Department of Environmental Conservation to release a proposed regulation that would significantly reduce air pollution from trucks.
 Despite all the support for electric vehicles, the obvious point is that they work well for limited applications but they have limitations relative to gas powered cars.
 For example, the requirements for charging infrastructure are a real hurdle in New York City where most people do not have a garage or personal parking spot.

 For example, in my personal situation an electric vehicle would work well most of the time but several times a year we use both of our cars for trips that are long enough that we would have to significantly increase our travel time for a stop to re-charge.
 Furthermore, those trips include a visit to New York City to see family from our home in Syracuse.
 That would require finding a place to charge on the street there which I see as problematic.
 However, for my personal situation this is a nuisance strategy because there are options to driving a personal car to New York City that while inconvenient are at least feasible.
-I conclude that as long as there are options available to the “solution” the strategy can be considered a nuisance.
+I conclude that if there are better options available to the “solution” then the strategy can be considered a nuisance.

 Dangerous Strategy – Electric Heating